Effective date: 24/09/2018

 It is possible to manage cookies from particular websites if you do not want them to be stored on your device, or if you want to remove existing cookie files.
 Most browsers automatically accept cookies by default.
 You can manage your preferences to block cookies or to alert you when cookies are being sent to your device.
 However, it is worth noting, that if you turn cookies off, this will limit the service that we are able to provide to you and may affect your user experience.
 You should be aware that saved website preferences will be lost if you delete cookies and some website functionality can be lost.
 For example, this may prevent website from saving you login information.
 So, we do not recommend turning cookies off when using Riter if there is no obvious need for this.

 There are a number of ways to manage cookies on different browsers.
 As a rule, you have an ability to be informed about cookies you have got and delete them manually, block third party cookies or cookies from particular websites, accept or reject all cookies.
 If you use different browsers and devices to view and access Riter, you should ensure that each one of them is adjusted to suit your cookie preferences.
-You also can opt out third party cookies from Google Analytics on its website.
 Follow links below for more information:

 For other browsers, please visit the appropriate page of your browser documentation to learn more.